ParikshitaJain/PortfolioProjects/Campaign Performance Analysis/README.md

 ## Recommendations
 - Prioritize campaigns and platforms with proven high CTR and low CPC, such as DV360 and display channels, to improve overall engagement efficiency.
-- Reevaluate high-CPC, low-CTR campaigns like Campaign 3719 to identify root causes—whether targeting, creatives, or timing—and adjust strategy accordingly.
+- Reevaluate high-CPC, low-CTR campaigns like Campaign 3719 to identify root causes—whether targeting, creatives, or timing and adjust strategy accordingly.
 - Leverage seasonal trends by allocating higher budgets in high-engagement months (August and October) while optimizing for cost efficiency in low-CTR periods.
 - Regularly monitor channel-level performance to balance spend, maximize clicks, and maintain cost efficiency across campaigns.